-The American Evaluation Association's (AEA) Statement on Cultural Competence (2011) serves as an impetus for introspection about why and how work is done in the social and philanthropic sectors.
+The American Evaluation Association's Statement on Cultural Competence (2011) serves as an impetus for introspection about why and how work is done in the social and philanthropic sectors.
 In particular, it provides those who produce, sponsor, and use evaluation a precious opportunity to examine and align their practices and policies within a context of racial and cultural equity and inclusion.
 For philanthropy in particular, it opens the door for analysis of both the form and function of evaluation and the degree to which it forwards aims that reflect the core definition of philanthropy.
+6

-Philanthropy has a complex relationship with evaluation (Coffman, Beer, Patrizi, & Heid Thompson, 2013; Hall, 2003; Wales, 2012).
+Philanthropy has a complex relationship with evaluation (Coffman et al., 2013; Hall, 2003; Wales, 2012).
 For purposes of this discussion, however, three primary roles capture how philanthropy intersects with professional evaluation.
 They are, in order of influence:

 - Producers.
 Philanthropies produce evaluations related to their investments for three reasons: to demonstrate accountability to governing bodies and other stakeholders, to measure success, and to guide quality improvement.
 As a producer, the philanthropic organization is invested in both the process and products of evaluation. - Sponsors.
-Philanthropies often finance evaluation because they are interested in the change
+Philanthropies often finance evaluation because they are interested in the change that occurred and what was learned as a result.
+As sponsors, they are removed from the process but invested in the product. - Consumers.
+Philanthropies read, disseminate, and use the results of evaluations to inform their work and that of others.
+As consumers, they are one of the many audiences that bene-fit from published evaluations.